How to Manage Pests

 Cut Out (Blackeyes)

-Cut-out or more correctly 'early-cutout' is when a large percentage of the plants simply senesces and then dies after the first flush of pods, usually beginning about 80 days after planting.
-The most common aboveground symptoms are that of early leaf senescence and defoliation.
+Cut out, or more correctly 'early-cut out', is when a large percentage of plants senesce and die after the first flush of pods, usually beginning about 80 days after planting.
+The most common aboveground symptoms are early leaf senescence and defoliation.
 No new leaves or blooms occur at the buds, which may turn brown and abort.

 Cut out should be considered a complex of symptoms rather than a specific disease.
-It may be caused by pathogens, or it may be a physiological response.
-It eliminates the possibility of additional podding, thereby shortening the season and potentially reducing yields by about 15 or more cwt/ac.
-A combination of a strong first set, variety, unknown soil pathogens and environmental factors seem to trigger the expression of cut out.
+It can be caused by pathogens, a physiological response, or both.
+It eliminates the possibility of continued pod production, thereby shortening the season and potentially reducing yields by about 15 or more cwt (hundredweight) per acre.
+A combination of a strong first set, bean variety, soil pathogens, and environmental factors seem to trigger the expression of cut out.

-The soil pathogens F. oxysporum f. sp .tracheiphilum (Fusarium wilt), F. solani (Fusarium root rot), or Thielaviopis basicola may cause premature senescence of blackeyes.
-Infections by these organisms can be differentiated by symptoms.
-Fusarium wilt causes discoloration in the vascular system that extends from the roots into the aboveground stems and petioles (see FUSARIUM WILT).
+The soil pathogens F. oxysporum f. sp. tracheiphilum (Fusarium wilt), F. solani (Fusarium root rot), or Thielaviopsis basicola may cause early senescence (aging and deterioration) of beans.
+Infections by these pathogens can be differentiated by symptoms.
+Fusarium wilt causes discoloration in the vascular system that extends from the roots into the aboveground stems and petioles.
 Fusarium solani causes rust-colored lesions on roots.
-Thielaviopsis root lesions are dark brown-black in color.
-Other pathogens that occur less frequently on roots of plants exhibiting early cut out are Macrophomina phaseolina, Rhizoctonia solani, and Phytophthora drechsleri.
+Thielaviopsis root lesions are dark brown-black.
+Other pathogens that occur less frequently on roots of plants exhibiting early cut out are Macrophomina phaseolina, and Phytophthora drechsleri.

 UC IPM Pest Management Guidelines:

 C. A. Frate (emeritus), UC Cooperative Extension, Tulare County

 R. F. Long, UC Cooperative Extension, Yolo County